Mediterranean Chicken Recipe with Orzo

 - Packed with Flavor – This mediterranean chicken recipe is loaded with absolutely delicious Mediterranean flavors!

-- Made in One Pan – This means fewer dishes at the end of dinner, which everyone loves!
-You may also love our Creamy Chicken Orzo!
+- Made in *Almost* One Pan – This means fewer dishes at the end of dinner, which everyone loves!
+You may also love our one pot Chicken Orzo or Italian Wedding Orzo!

 To make this dish you’ll need: